 Developing a Social Media Strategy

 That said, many businesses fail to fully leverage social media in their marketing plans.
-They dabble, but their strategic efforts end with content and advertising.
+They dabble, sure, but their strategic efforts end with content and advertising.
 That’s a big mistake, and here’s why…

 The trouble is that “going social” isn’t as easy as it looks.
 There’s a lot more to social media marketing than simply posting to Facebook and Twitter.